PacktWorkshops/The-Deep-Learning-with-Keras-Workshop/README.md

 ## What you will learn
-* Get to grips with various model evaluation metrics, including sensitivity, specificity, and AUC scores
-* Explore advanced concepts such as sequential memory and sequential modeling
-* Reinforce your skills with real-world development, screencasts, and knowledge checks
+* Gain insights into the fundamentals of neural networks
+* Understand the limitations of machine learning and how it differs from deep learning
+* Build image classifiers with convolutional neural networks
+* Evaluate, tweak, and improve your models with techniques such as cross-validation
+* Create prediction models to detect data patterns and make predictions
+* Improve model accuracy with L1, L2, and dropout regularization

 ## Related Workshops
 If you've found this repository useful, you might want to check out some of our other workshop titles: